Food

 either as an outside threat or a competitor, it is not unusual for

-you, not by demanding it.
-It is especially important for you to be
+demanding it.
+It is especially important for you to be master.
+Do not

-master.
-Do not allow your dog to nip or bite at you in a friendly way.
+allow your dog to nip or bite at you in a friendly way.
+Do not stimulate

-Do not stimulate your puppy by waving your arms and acting excited or by
+your puppy by waving your arms and acting excited or by playing tug of

-playing tug of war.
-Do not become what your puppy perceives to be an
+war.
+Do not become what your puppy perceives to be an equal and

 puppies don't know what is expected of them, particularly if they are